minprog/app-studio/10 Design/20 Week 2/10 Content.md

 4. Does this week's have *affordances*?
 Why, how, where, when?
 Can you improve on this app's affordances?
 To make your answer understandable, you probably have to explicitly state your definition of "affordance", or the parts that are relevant to your answer.
+Do not simply cite someone else's definition of affordance.

 5. Make a list of important *concepts* in both chapters.
-A concept is an important abstract idea that has a name.
+A concept is an important abstract thing that has a name.
 The text contains quite a few concepts that are important for talking about interaction design.
 Include a short definition or few keywords that help you remember the definition of each concept.
 It does *not* have to be correct, though.
 Rate them 1-10 on how easy